When is the best time to visit?

 Getting around Frankfurt

 Frankfurt has a great public transport system.
 The RMV (Rhein-Main Verkehrsverbund) sends efficient, modern subways, trams and buses all over the city.
 You can get unlimited travel around Frankfurt with a Frankfurt Card.
 Renting a car is an option.
-You can find reasonably priced parking downtown, but battling traffic, construction and accidents could eat into your sightseeing time.
+You can find reasonably priced parking in the centre, but battling traffic, construction and accidents could eat into your sightseeing time.

 Frankfurt insider information

 - Not just a financial centre, Frankfurt is also a trade hub, hosting fairs and festivals throughout the year.
 These events include the International Music Trade Fair, International Jazz Festival, Wilhelmstrassenfest Theatrium street festival, the world’s largest Book Fair, and a month-long Christmas Fair — to name just a few.
 Check the Trade Show and Events calendar to see what will be in town while you’re there.